 Is My Heart-shaped Uterus Causing My Difficulty in Conceiving?

 If the only fertility issue that you know of is your heart-shaped uterus, then you may want to ask your doctor about the exact shape of your uterus to see severity of the malformation.
 Recent studies cannot confirm that a heart-shaped uterus alone causes infertility.
 A uterus that has a top that is split into two different cavities is more likely to cause issues during pregnancy, labor and delivery.
-So, if you have a heart-shaped uterus and continue to struggle to get pregnant, there is probably some other fertility issue going on that is causing your difficulties.
+If you have a heart-shaped uterus and continue to struggle to get pregnant, there is probably some other fertility issue going on that is causing your difficulties.
 It would be best to talk to your doctor about this.

 Women with a heart-shaped uterus are more likely to have difficulties after they become pregnant.

--In a partial bicornuate uterus 40-50% of all babies present as breech (feet first) during labor and delivery.
+- In a partial bicornuate uterus, 40-50% of all babies present as breech (feet first) during labor and delivery.
 Women with a complete bicornuate uterus had 0% breech presentation.
 Breech presentation increases potential complications for labor and delivery for the mother and child.
 Babies presenting breech are considered slightly higher risk and may end up in cesarean section.

 - Higher risk of cervical incompetence.
 If cervical incompetence is present, a cervical cerclage may be necessary.
 A cervical cerclage is where the cervix is stitched closed at a certain point in the pregnancy, usually during the second trimester.
 The cerclage is then taken out at the end of pregnancy in preparation for labor and birth.

-What Can I do Naturally to Improve My Chances of Carrying to Term?
+What Can I Do Naturally to Improve My Chances of Carrying to Term?

 With physical abnormalities of the uterus, the most important thing you can do would be to keep the uterus as healthy as possible by maintaining it’s strength, circulation and position.
 This also includes addressing any other fertility issue you may have such as uterine fibroids, hormonal imbalance, endometriosis, ect.
 Our Improving Uterine Health for Fertility, Conception and Implantation article is a great guide to maintaining uterine health overall.
 You will want to keep your uterus in top shape if you are already facing pregnancy, labor and birth with a heart-shaped uterus.
 This will give you the best chances for a healthy pregnancy, labor, delivery and baby possible!
 It is important to think ahead before trying to conceive.
 If you have a heart-shaped uterus you will want to prepare in advance of conception; think of ways to increase your uterine health.